 Volunteering: Sea turtle conservation in Costa Rica

-In the following blog we give you an overview of the latest news in our species conservation project in Costa Rica and deliver recent information regarding the current nesting season.
+In the following blog we give you an overview of the latest news in our species conservation project in Costa Rica and deliver recent information and facts regarding the current nesting season.

 Our volunteer project in Costa Rica focuses on the protection and conservation of endangered sea turtles.
 Loss of habitat, pollution, fishing and illegal egg gathering pose serious threats to the animals.
 By implementing specific protection measures projects like the one of our partner actively contribute to successful breeding and therefore to the conservation of sea turtles.
 In the following blog we give you an overview of the latest news in our species conservation project in Costa Rica and deliver recent information regarding the current nesting season.

 At the beginning of 2018, our project partner on site had to react to more rescue cases than ever before.
 There were six cases of rescue recorded which were mainly caused by recreational fishing activities.
 Two Hawksbill sea turtles showed signs of anaemia while two others had a hook embedded in their skin.
 The most fatal cases involved fishing lines,

 First seen in December 2017, Maple was a fully developed and healthy adult Pacific Green turtle.
 A few months later, she had lost 30 kilos which equals almost half of her body mass.
 The reason for her weight loss: a fishing line she had accidentally swallowed.
 A meter of fishing line was pulled out of her mouth and after a few days she expelled another 15 meters of that line.
 Maple had been unable to feed herself and excrete any metabolic wastes for weeks as the fishing line built a very bad blockage in her stomach.
 Sadly, Maple died in April of this year, even after a full month of tube feeding and all the efforts of the staff from Parque Marino del Pacifico.